gcuddy/portfolio/src/content/notes/2018-10-29-asymmetric-risk-high-tight-holes.md

 ---
-title: "Asymmetric Risk and High Small Hoops in Theatre"
+title: Asymmetric Risk and High Small Hoops in Theatre
+pubDate: '2018-10-29'
 ---

 I listened to a great interview with [Nick Kokonas on The Tim Ferriss show](https://tim.blog/2018/10/18/nick-kokonas/) the other day.
 Nick is the co-founder of [Alinea](https://alinearestaurant.com), one of the best restaurants in America.